See How Cognitive Capture is Disrupting Legacy Document Processing

 Organizations in nearly every industry are saturated with paper, and storing millions of archived records (and all this data is a literal gold mine).

-Glad you asked!
 OCR is only as good as the document image it runs on.
 Modern analytics and business intelligence platforms (and neural nets) all require very accurate (and labeled) data.
 Traditional OCR's low accuracy doesn't produce acceptable data.
-This is one of the reasons document data integration has been difficult to achieve.
+This is one of the reasons quality cognitive document processing has been difficult to achieve.

 New CV algorithms paired with advanced hardware acceleration enables near-100% OCR accuracy using both new and traditional OCR engines.

 A new approach to machine learning and classification sheds light on the complicated algorithms doing the heavy lifting.
-Solutions leveraging this technology provide a user interface which reveals trained data in a way that is easy to understand.
+Solutions using this tech provide a user interface which reveals trained data in a way that is easy to understand.
 This visualization framework automates human understanding of otherwise hidden algorithms.

 As previously mentioned, traditional OCR engines need help for maximum performance.
-Several key OCR innovations are at the core of document data integration platforms.
+Several key OCR innovations are at the core of AI document processing platforms:

 Bound Region Detection